What Is Network Segmentation?

 - Public cloud security: Cloud service providers are typically responsible for security in the cloud infrastructure, but the customer is responsible for the security of the operating systems, platforms, access control, data, intellectual property, source code and customer-facing content that typically sit atop the infrastructure.
 Segmentation is an effective method for isolating applications in public and hybrid cloud environments.

 - PCI DSS compliance: Network administrators can use segmentation to isolate all credit card information into a security zone – essentially a protect surface – and create rules to allow only the absolute minimum, legitimate traffic in the zone while automatically denying everything else.
 These isolated zones are frequently virtualized SDNs in which PCI DSS compliance and segmentation can be achieved via virtual firewalls.

 Network segmentation can be implemented as either physical or logical segmentation.

-As the name implies, physical segmentation involves breaking down a larger network into a collection of smaller subnets.
+As the name implies, physical segmentation involves breaking down a larger computer network into a collection of smaller subnets.
 A physical or virtual firewall acts as the subnet gateway, controlling which traffic comes in and goes out.
 Physical segmentation is relatively straightforward to administer because the topology is fixed in the architecture.

 Logical segmentation creates subnets using one of two primary methods: virtual local area networks (VLANs) or network addressing schemes.
 VLAN-based approaches are fairly straightforward to implement because the VLAN tags automatically route traffic to the appropriate subnet.
 Network addressing schemes are equally effective but require more detailed understanding of networking theory.
 Logical segmentation is more flexible than physical segmentation because it requires no wiring or physical movement of components to accomplish.
 Automated provisioning can greatly simplify the configuration of subnets.